ESSICS/XAOS/xaos.app.module/README.md

 [![javadoc](https://www.javadoc.io/badge/se.europeanspallationsource/xaos.app.svg)](https://www.javadoc.io/doc/se.europeanspallationsource/xaos.app)
 [![Apache License](https://img.shields.io/badge/license-Apache%20License%202.0-yellow.svg)](http://www.apache.org/licenses/LICENSE-2.0)

-The _XAOS App_ module (`xaos.tools`) provides a JavaFX-based application
+The _XAOS App_ module (`xaos.app`) provides a JavaFX-based application
 framework for building UI-based applications with menus, toolbars, etc.

 ## Application Layout

-The framework will allow applications having a generic layout with the following components:
+The framework allows applications having a generic layout with the following components:

-- A toolbar in the top area, with 3 groups of buttons:
+- An optional toolbar in the top area, with 3 groups of buttons:

   - On the left, the buttons controlling the display of the left and bottom views;
   - On the right, the button controlling the display of the right view;